bbc/news-apps-coding-challenge/README.md

 ### Languages
 For iOS roles, you can write the app in either Swift or Objective-C, but _you should avoid third party libraries_.
 If you use them, please explain why.
 For clarity, anything in the Apple SDKs we would consider first-party and an essential part of most any iOS app.

 For Android roles, Kotlin is preferred but Java is also acceptable.
 If you use third party libraries, please explain why.
-Avoid using large app framework libraries, since with this test, your skills on architecture and Android framework knowledge should be visible.
+Avoid using large, app framework and architecture type libraries as this can obscure from us your understanding of the Android framework as well as good architecture and practices.

 ### Considerations
 Remember we are looking for a demonstration of your skills - not perfection.
 A comment about what you would do next might be better than squeezing in everything but not doing anything to your usual standard.